A Core Model for Choreographic Programming: References

+\paragraph{Choreographic Programming and Applications of our Development} Essentially, choreographic programming applies the ideas of choreographies and EPP to synthesise correct-by-construction implementations of concurrent processes.
+Languages for choreographic programming are typically more complicated than choreography languages for specifications.
+For example, we have choreographic programming languages for: service-oriented computing~\cite{CM13}, including notions such as dynamic networks; adaptable computing~\cite{DGGLM17}, including runtime code updates; and cyber-physical systems~\cite{LNN16,LH17}, including broadcasts and failures.

-\smallpar{Multiparty Sessions, Types, and Logics.} Our primitives for communications in MC recall those used to describe protocols for multiparty sessions, e.g., in Multiparty Session Types (MPST)~\cite{HYC08,BCDLDY08} and conversation types~\cite{CV10}.
-These protocol descriptions are not meant for computation as our choreographies in MC; rather, they are types used to verify that sessions (e.g., $\pi$-calculus channels) are used accordingly to their respective protocol specifications.
-For such formalisms, we know of a strong characterisation result: a variant of MPST corresponds to communicating finite state machines~\cite{BZ83} that respect the property of multiparty compatibility~\cite{DY13}.
+Thus, so far, most expressivity results have been investigated for choreographic specifications.
+For example, we know of a strong characterisation result for multiparty session types: a variant of multiparty session types corresponds to communicating finite state machines~\cite{BZ83} that respect the property of multiparty compatibility~\cite{DY13}.
 By contrast, for choreographies used as concrete implementations (our interest here), this question has barely been scratched before this work: session-typed choreographies with finite traces correspond to proofs in multiplicative-additive linear logic~\cite{CMS14}.
-The language in~\cite{CMS14} does not include any constructs for programming repetitive behaviour, e.g., recursion as in MC.
+The language in~\cite{CMS14} does not include any constructs for programming repetitive behaviour.
 To the best of our knowledge, MC is the first choreography language to be identified as minimally Turing complete.

-\smallpar{Full $\beta$-reduction vs Swapping.} The swapping of communications allowed by the prestructural congruence $\precongr$ in MC makes the execution of choreographies nondeterministic.
-This recalls the notion of full $\beta$-reduction for the $\lambda$-calculus, which allows for sub-terms to be evaluated whenever possible.
-Despite this apparent similarity, the two mechanisms are different.
-Consider the choreography:

-In the second communication, process $\pid q$ does not need to know which value it will receive from $\pid p$ in the first communication in order to proceed.
-Hence, we may imagine reducing $C$ as follows for some $\sigma$, by allowing to consume the second communication before the first:

-This reduction follows the intuition of full $\beta$-reductions (reduce wherever possible), but it is actually disallowed by our semantics: rule $\rname{C}{Eta-Eta}$ cannot be applied because process $\pid q$ is present in both communications.
-The reason for this is that process identifiers play an important role in enforcing sequentiality: the choreography $C$ clearly states that process $\pid q$ should \emph{first} receive from $\pid p$ and then send to $\pid r$.
-The behaviour projection for $\pid q$ elicits this:
+Just as it happened for process calculi, the field of choreographic programming is evolving into a workshop of different languages developed for different purposes~\cite{M15}.
+In this context, it makes sense to develop new notions by following a minimalistic approach, such that they remain as easy to adopt in other choreography models as possible.
+The results that we have presented here in extended form have already been useful in this sense.
+We briefly report on some developments.